akshay4121/CS684_Team404/test-plans/Sprint 2 - Test Plan.md

 ## Pass/Fail Criteria
 #### Landing Page
-- Pass: The landing page displays a list of articles from the NewsAPI "General" category when the user is not signed in, and the number of articles can be adjusted
+- Pass: The landing page displays a list of articles from the NewsAPI "General" category when the user is not signed in, and the number of articles can be adjusted.
-- Pass: There is a link or button to refresh the list of articles
+- Pass: There is a link or button to refresh the list of articles.
-- Pass: When the user is signed in, a link or button is displayed to open the Settings page (may be displayed in a modal dialog)
+- Pass: When the user is signed in, a link or button is displayed to open the Settings page (may be displayed in a modal dialog).
-- Fail: The landing page does not display the list of articles from the NewsAPI "General" category when the user is not signed in
+- Fail: The landing page does not display the list of articles from the NewsAPI "General" category when the user is not signed in.

 #### Settings Page/Modal Dialog
-- Pass: The user can select one or more categories from the list
+- Pass: The user can select one or more categories from the list.
-- Pass: The form uses a button, link, or image to submit
+- Pass: The form uses a button, link, or image to submit.

 ## Testing Tasks
 ### The following testing tasks will be conducted: